Top results

 To paraphrase Bertold Brecht, art is not a mirror to merely reflect our own Romantic complacencies, but a hammer with which to shape reality.

-If we truly believe that teaching is an art, we should be required to rigorously examine how Paul Gauguin’s and James Joyce’s way of enquiring into the world differs from that of Robert Hooke or Charles Darwin.
+If we truly believe that teaching is an art, we should rigorously examine how Paul Gauguin’s and James Joyce’s way of enquiring into the world differs from that of Robert Hooke or Charles Darwin.
+We must then ask what that might have to do with teaching Spanish or computing to Year 8.

-This is not a reheated version of CP Snow’s ‘two cultures’ debate, it is part of a much older one going back to at least the 19th century, concerning two ways of ordering the world.
+This is not a reheated version of CP Snow’s ‘two cultures’ debate.
+It is part of a much older one going back to at least the 19th century, concerning two ways of ordering the world.

 Different orders